 Do you have a large landing area in your home and want to split use it?
 Why not build deep bookshelves or cupboards from floor to ceiling around a desk to make a cubicle.
 You can create a home office inside a room, which can also be used for another purpose.

-7. Built in wardrobes
+7. Built-in wardrobes

 Need more space to move around in your room?
 Perhaps dig out a wall and sculpt out a floor-to-ceiling built-in wardrobe.
 You may need some plans or an expert for this, but you will be surprised how much it can change your room.

-In a little baby nursery, a fold up changing table that vanishes in the wall saves room and produces storage recesses for diapers, wipes, and additional baby items.
+In a little baby nursery, a fold-up changing table that vanishes in the wall saves room and produces storage recesses for diapers, wipes, and additional baby items.
 These can be easily done by yourself at little cost.

-9. Platform bed
+9. Under bed storage

 Opting for a platform bed is common these days as it can provide you with built-in drawers and ledges for stowing areas for books, toys, and clothing.
-Great for smaller bedrooms with little built in storage space.
+Great for smaller bedrooms with little built-in storage space.

 12. Toilet Shelf

-A shelf or cupboard built in behind the toilet can not only look attractive but provide you with that tiny bit of space to keep the necessities in.
+A shelf or cupboard built-in behind the toilet can not only look attractive but provide you with that tiny bit of space to keep the necessities in.

 If you have a raised front or backyard porch or decking you could clean out underneath this structure and make arrangements to use it as storage.
 Easy pull out durable boxes for tools or equipment could easily be stored safe and snug under the porch.
 We found some awesome options from Aussie Deck Drawers.

-Whats been handy in kids bedrooms is arranging cubbyholes alongside the wall to put away toys, books etc. Make them at their eye level so that they can clean up their rooms by themselves and also arrange their things how they want.
+What’s been handy in kids’ bedrooms is arranging cubbyholes alongside the wall to put away toys, books, etc. Make them at their eye level so that they can clean up their rooms by themselves and also arrange their things how they want.

 A corner desk is great for saving space in your rooms or study plus by mounting stacking shelves and adding a magnetic message board, you will be able to keep your desk from getting cluttered.